TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2025-07-10-socratic-seminar-25.md

 * History
     - Arbitrary data/Spam on Bitcoin and how it has historically been handled through policy
-        - Satoshi Dice
+        - What is Spam?
+Satoshi Dice Anecdote (policy.cpp explanation)
-        - White Paper Transaction
+        - What is arbitrary data?
+White Paper Transaction (baremultisig)
     - concerns over Mining Centralization
         - block templates
         - compact block filters